 It is vital that you read the applicant guidance document before starting your application here.

-It will set out whether you are eligible and will provide detailed guidance on each area of the application process and what should and should not be included.
+It will set out the process for 2025, whether you are eligible and will provide detailed guidance on each area of the application process and what should and should not be included.